Finding Legal Help

 Usted no está obligado a contratar un abogado, pero los asuntos legales pueden ser complicados.
 Considere la posibilidad de hablar con un abogado para hablar de sus opciones.
 Para información sobre cómo obtener ayuda legal vea nuestra página Como encontrar ayuda legal.

 Program Forms and Statutes | Resources for Mediators | Resources for Attorneys

 Mandatory Divorce Mediation Requirement

 What is the requirement?

-Beginning May 2, 2005 when an answer is filed in response to a divorce complaint (petition), all remaining contested issues are referred to mediation.
+When an answer is filed in response to a divorce complaint (petition), all remaining contested issues are referred to mediation.
 Parties are required to participate in at least one session of mediation and attempt to resolve the issues in dispute.
 Parties must participate in mediation before the case can move forward in the court system, unless they are excused from the mediation requirement for good cause.
 This requirement does not preclude the entry of pretrial (temporary) orders.